LizCastanedaGarcia/LizBookStore/LizBookStore/README.txt

 11-15-2023 18:18 I have error in CoverTypeRepository.cs.
 11-15-2023 18:25 I find the solution, I didn't change ApplicationDbContext.cs.
 11-15-2023 18:28 Create Migration run the command add-migration AddCoverTypeToDb in CoverType NAME=20231115232927_AddCoverTypeToDb, finally update-database
+11-15-2023 18:34 Add CoverType in menu bar <a class="dropdown-item" asp-area="Admin" asp-controller="CoverType" asp-action="Index">CoverType</a>
+11-15-2023 18:37 Add CoverTypeController.cs and updte the code
+11-15-2023 18:57 CreateCoverType folder
+11-15-2023 18:58 Create Index and Upsert ffiles and update the code